BiAPoL/Bio-image_Analysis_with_Python/README.md

 In order to execute code and do the exercises, you need to install conda, which will be explained in the first lesson.

 <img src="images/download.png" width="200"/>

-Instead of downloading this zip file, you can also use the command line tool git for downloading the files.
-It allows updating a local copy of this online repository but is also a bit more tricky to use.
-Check out the [Carpentries tutorial about git](https://swcarpentry.github.io/git-novice/) to find out more.

 This course explains everything in very detail.
 Every lesson ends with an exercise and it is recommended to do it before moving on to the next lesson.